DataDog/terraform-provider-datadog/docs/resources/restriction_policy.md

 page_title: "datadog_restriction_policy Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog RestrictionPolicy resource.
 This can be used to create and manage Datadog restriction policies.
-See this page for more details https://docs.datadoghq.com/api/latest/restriction-policies/#supported-relations-for-resources.
 ---

 # datadog_restriction_policy (Resource)

 Provides a Datadog RestrictionPolicy resource.
 This can be used to create and manage Datadog restriction policies.
-See this page for more details https://docs.datadoghq.com/api/latest/restriction-policies/#supported-relations-for-resources.

 ## Example Usage